gpys/NodeJSTakeHome/README.md

 - API must allow two things and must return JSON:

-  1. Allow users to pull back all coins available as demonimation for reward, and
+  1. Allow users to pull back all coins available as denomination for reward, and
   2. Allow users to search for mining pools with best rewards for a given coin

 - All crypto ExpressJS endpoints must be behind HTTP Bearer Authentication.
-Use the following credentials, hardcoding them on the backend: `user@rackspace.com`/`f2b0156f-cf95-4e29-9f57-51296a481c6a`
+Use the following credentials, hardcoding them on the backend: `user@test.com`/`f2b0156f-cf95-4e29-9f57-51296a481c6a`
 - Code must be tested using the framework of your choice
 - Document design decisions